renad-ebnalameer/school-database-sql-project/README.md

-# school-database-sql-project
-SQL School Database Project
+# School Database Project

+This project is a simple SQL database for a school system.

+## Tables:
+- Students
+- Teachers
+- Subjects

+## Features:
+- Create database and tables
+- Insert data
+- Query and sort data
+- Update records

+## Tools Used:
+- SQL (MySQL)